 Installing outdoor lighting tip 2: Location and surface

 Although outdoor lighting always has to deal with moisture, you can limit the amount of moisture through smart placement of the lamps.
 This means that the outdoor lighting lasts longer.
 In any case, do not place the lamps in a pit.
 Although good outdoor lighting can work pretty well against water, the lighting is never 100% waterproof.
 When water enters a pit, the lamp is flooded.
 This can have consequences for the lifespan of the outdoor lighting.
 Always place the lighting on a level or higher surface.
 An additional advantage is that the lamp can shine freely and the lamp can thus illuminate a larger area.

 In heavy precipitation, the soil around the spot becomes soggy.
 When the outdoor lighting is exposed to this swampy soil for a long period of time, this can cause water damage.
 That is why we advise you to dig a deeper hole when installing the outdoor lighting than is necessary for the lighting, at least 30 cm below the spotlight and also on each side we recommend using gravel as shown in the picture above.
-Once you have dug a hole that is at least 30 cm deep, place a layer of gravel in the pit and place the spot in it.
+Once you have dug a hole that is at least 30 cm deep, place a layer of gravel in the hole and place the spotlight in it.
 The gravel improves the drainage of excess groundwater, as a result of which the lighting is exposed to a damp substrate for a shorter period of time.
 This maximizes the lifespan of the outdoor lighting.
 Once you have put the spot in place, you can fill the sides with the remaining gravel to make the drainage as good as possible.

 Installing outdoor lighting Tip 3: Waterproof cable connections